How major development applications are assessed

 The major development assessment process

-DAC will determine what level of assessment is required and issue formal guidelines.
+SCAP will determine what level of assessment is required and issue formal guidelines.

 There are three possible levels of assessment: